Roger Stone preemptively denies alerting Donald Trump in advance of imminent WikiLeaks disclosures

 “It is alleged that I called Donald Trump on Oct.
 1 and that he put me on speaker phone [and] that the source overheard,” Mr. Stone told the newspaper, decrying the claim as “horse [expletive].”

-“We don’t comment on pieces we haven’t published,” a New Yorker spokesperson told The Washington Times on Tuesday.
-Representatives for neither The New York Times nor The Washington Post immediately returned messages seeking comment.
+“We don’t comment on pieces we haven’t published,” a New Yorker spokesperson said Tuesday.

+“We don’t comment on stories that we may or may not be working on,” echoed a spokesperson for The New York Times.

+Representatives for The Washington Post did not immediately return a message seeking comment.

 WikiLeaks ultimately began publishing Mr. Podesta’s emails on Oct.
 7, 2016, exposing the chairman’s personal correspondence and providing ammunition for Mr. Trump and his campaign’s supporters in the weeks before defeating Mrs. Clinton.